 - 1. All printed advertising must include the organization's name. - 2.
-All advertising must comply with the University's non-discrimination policy. - 3.
-Advertising may not include alcohol, or illegal substances. - 4.
+All advertising must comply with the University's nondiscrimination policy.

+- 3. Advertising may not include alcohol or illegal substances. - 4.
 No printed advertising can be placed on any tree. - 5.
 Posters should be hung only on designated bulletin boards. - 6.
 No posters should be placed on windows or any glass surfaces. - 7.
-On cork bulletin boards located throughout the campus, thumb tacks should be used.
-The use of tape and staples is prohibited. - 8.
+On cork bulletin boards located throughout the campus, thumbtacks should be used.
+The use of tape and/or staples is prohibited. - 8.
 Printed advertising should never be stapled, tacked, nailed, or taped to University benches. - 9.
 Posters are limited to 50 per event.
 Only one poster, per subject, per bulletin board is permitted. - 10.
 Placing posters over other posters is discourteous and should be avoided. - 11.
 All printed advertisements must be taken down by the responsible organization within three days after the event has taken place.

-All advertisements must have a date and sponsoring organization's name on them, regardless of content.
+All advertisements must have a date on them, regardless of content.